-- 1. Bring the ATV to a stop by applying the brakes in low gear. - 2.
+- 1. Bring the machine to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the rear brake lever and pedal applied, apply the parking brake and slowly release the brake pedal.
+With the rear brake lever and pedal applied, apply the parking brake, and then slowly release the brake pedal.

 Accessories and loading

 Accessories

 Accessories can affect the handling and control of your ATV.
 Keep the following in mind when considering an accessory or operating an ATV which has accessories.